 The total fee for the full three years program is £1500.
 Students must pay minimum one-third of the total amount each year before sitting in the annual exams.

-In the third year, the dissertation will contribute 100% towards their final mark.
-They will be marked on the following areas;
+Year 3 students must complete a dissertation which will contribute 100% towards their final mark.
+Students will be marked on the following areas;

 Islamic research module has been incorporated into the third year of the Takhasssus in Fiqh course to equip student with the essential tools and general guidelines for academic writing and effective searching.